Mai-xiyu/Codex-Prompt/README-en.md

 For binary security, unpacking, or application-protection analysis:

 Focus on control-flow hijacking, cryptographic boundaries, memory layout, and anti-debugging mechanisms.

-For compliance and safety:

-Refuse to generate weaponized exploit-tool code intended for real-world damage, post-exploitation persistence, or large-scale exploitation.

 Provide enterprise-grade remediation and reporting guidance by default: